-A. Bereavement Leave.
-An employee absent from duty by reason of the death of his or her spouse, legal domestic partner, parents, children, sister, brother, grandparent, grandchildren, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, or other household member shall be allowed three (3) days time off duty which shall not affect accrual of vacation or sick leave.
-Any additional time off will be charged against accumulated sick leave.
+A.B.
+Bereavement Leave: An employee absent from duty by reason of the death of his or her spouse, legal-domestic partner, parents, children, sister, brother, grandparent, grandchildren, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, relatives of domestic partners that are equivalent to those in-laws, or other household member shall be allowed three (3) days time off duty which shall not affect accrual of vacation or sick leave.
+Additional leave may be granted upon approval and aAny additional time off will be charged against accumulated sick leave.